Royal African Company: Company of Royal Adventurers Trading into Africa

-Originally known as the Company of Royal Adventurers Trading into Africa, by its charter issued on 18 December 1660 it was granted a monopoly over English trade along the west coast of Africa, with the principal objective being the search for gold.
-The company was to be run by a committee of six: the Earl of Pembroke, Lord Craven, George Caveret, Ellis Leighton and Cornelius Vermuyden.
+Originally known as the Company of Royal Adventurers Trading into Africa, by its royal charter issued on 18 December 1660 it was granted a monopoly over English trade along the west coast of Africa, with the principal objective being the search for gold.
+The company was to be run by a committee of six: the Earl of Pembroke, Lord Craven, Sir George Carteret, Ellis Leighton and Cornelius Vermuyden.